-To create a movie of this type, press the record button [results ui icon record start].
+To create a movie of this type, press the record button .
 A file chooser dialog will prompt for the file name of the movie.
 For real-time movies the only allowable type is WMV.
 Once the file name is chosen, the codec configuration dialog will be shown as in Figure 38.
 When OK is pressed on this dialog, the movie will begin recording.
 At this point, anything the user sees in the 3D View will be recorded in the movie.
 Now the user can change the camera angle, start and stop playback, select occupants, change view settings, etc. and the movie will capture everything.
 At any time, the movie can be paused or stopped.
 Pausing the movie will stop the recording but leave the movie file open so that recording can be resumed to the same file.
 This allows the user to perform some action that they do not want to be recorded.
-To pause movie recording, press the pause movie button [results ui icon record pause].
-To resume recording and disallow any further recording to the file.
-To stop recording, press the stop movie button [results ui icon record storp].
+To pause movie recording, press the pause movie button 1.
+To resume recording, press the resume movie button 1.
+Stopping the movie will end recording and disallow any further recording to the file.
+To stop recording, press the stop movie button 1.

-2.17.3.
+2.17.4.
 Previewing Movies